camdzic/djs-boilerplate/README.md

   - Fully customizable.
   - Fully typed.

+## Credits

+This project is heavily inspired by [Colossus](https://github.com/RyanLandDev/Colossus) *Colossus* is JDA framework for creating Discord bots with ease.

 ## Support

 If you need help with this project, you can send me a message on Discord (`camdzic`) or open an issue on GitHub.